iitp-ppi/DeepFoldPublic/README.md

     -nt 2                           # Two GPUs
 ```

+- If you want to enable deterministic mode (for validation) add `--deterministic` flag.
-You can determine how many GPUs to use with `-nt` flags and `NVIDIA_VISIBLE_DEVICES` environmental variable.
+- You can determine how many GPUs to use with `-nt` flags and `NVIDIA_VISIBLE_DEVICES` environmental variable.

 ### About NCCL